 There are two overlapping taxonomies or sets of FxA event metrics.

-Flow Metrics: these are an older set of metrics events that can be queried through redshift and via the
+Flow Metrics: these are an older set of metrics events that can be queried through the

-FxA Activity Metrics data source in re:dash.
-The re:dash import jobs are run once a day.
+mozdata project in BigQuery.
 See this documentation for detailed description of the types of flow events that are logged and the tables that contain them (note this documentation does not contain an exhaustive list of all flow metrics but is generally still accurate about the ones that are described).
-Note there are 50% and 10% sampled versions of the major tables, which contain more historical data than their complete counterparts.
-Complete tables go back 3 months, 50% tables go back 6 months, and 10% tables go back 24 months.
-Sampling is done at the level of the FxA user id

-moz-fx-data-derived-datasets.telemetry.fxa_content_auth_events_v1 is probably the easiest BigQuery table to use, though it does not contain email bounce events and (at the time of writing) only contains data starting at 2019-03-01.
+moz-fx-data-shared-prod.firefox_accounts.fxa_content_auth_events is probably the easiest BigQuery view to use, though it does not contain email bounce events.

-Note that the BigQuery ETL jobs run daily while real-time data is accessible through the amplitude UI.
+Note that the BigQuery ETL jobs run daily.

 FxA's amplitude metrics were originally just re-configured and re-named versions of the flow metrics.
 However things have since diverged a bit and there are now metrics events that only have an amplitude version but no corresponding flow event, and vice-versa.
 If you are wondering whether a certain event is logged its likely you will have to check both data sources.